zigbee-alliance/distributed-compliance-ledger/README.md

 #### Instructions
-After the CLI or REST API is configured and Account with an appropriate role is created, the following instructions from [how-to.md](docs/how-to.md) can be used for every actor (see [Use Case Diagrams](docs/use_cases)):
+After the CLI or REST API is configured and Account with an appropriate role is created, the following instructions from [how-to.md](docs/how-to.md) can be used for every role (see [Use Case Diagrams](docs/use_cases)):
 - [Trustee](docs/how-to.md#trustee-instructions)
-    - create and approve new accounts
+    - create new accounts
-    - approve X509 root certificates
+    - assign roles to the account
+    - revoke roles from the account
     - publish X509 certificates
+    - assign a role to the account
 - [CA](docs/how-to.md#ca-instructions)
     - propose X509 root certificates
+    - publish X509 certificates
 - [Vendor](docs/how-to.md#vendor-instructions)
     - publish device model info
     - publish X509 certificates